KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * It requires explicit responsible-use consent before downloads can begin.
 * It is limited to supported YouTube single-video audio flows.
+* Certain YouTube watch-page radio parameters can be normalized back to the single canonical video URL instead of being treated like playlist support.
 * Queue state, cooldown timers, and abuse protection are enforced in the Electron main process and stored locally.
 * Download, probe, and conversion steps use bundled local binaries after integrity verification.
 * Media is processed in an isolated temp location before validated output is moved into the approved download folder.